e6on/Twitch-Streamer-Docker-Setup/README.md

 - ENABLE_MUSIC=true
 - MUSIC_DIR=/music
 - MUSIC_FILE_TYPES="mp3 flac wav ogg"
+- MUSIC_VOLUME=0.5 # Set music volume to 50%
 ```

+#### Music Volume
+You can also adjust the volume of the background music by setting the `MUSIC_VOLUME` variable.
+- 1.0 is the original volume (100%, default).
+- 0.5 is half volume (50%).
+- 1.5 is 1.5x volume (150%).

 You can customize the MUSIC_FILE_TYPES to include other audio formats.

+### Stream Stability and Media Validation

-**Note on Music Compatibility:** To ensure stream stability, the script automatically validates all music files.
-It uses the first valid song in the playlist to set a "gold standard" for audio properties (like sample rate and channel layout).
-Any subsequent songs that do not match these properties will be skipped, and a warning will be logged.
-This prevents the stream from freezing when encountering incompatible audio formats.
+To ensure a stable 24/7 stream, the script automatically validates all media files to prevent freezes caused by incompatible formats, which is especially important for hardware-accelerated encoding.
+The first valid file in a playlist sets a "gold standard" for properties.
+Any subsequent files with mismatched properties will be skipped, and a warning will be logged.

+-   **Video Validation:** All videos are checked for consistent resolution (e.g., `1920x1080`) and pixel format (e.g., `yuv420p`).
+The framerate is also validated, but with flexibility: videos with a framerate that is an exact multiple of the first video's framerate (e.g., 60fps is accepted if the first is 30fps) are also considered compatible.
+-   **Audio Validation:**
+    -   When background music is disabled, the audio from your video files is validated for consistent sample rate and channel count.
+    -   When background music is enabled, the audio from your music files is validated instead.

+This prevents the FFmpeg process from crashing when it encounters a video or audio stream that is different from the one it started with.

 ### FFmpeg Log File